Shelley Rossmoyne Foreshore Management Plan

 Please keep the area quiet!
 Return to native bushland to encourage return of wildlife.
 For all the water drainage to be sunk so can be filtered keeping Verdi.iser out of the river system.
 Definitely no cafe/ coffee shop as will involve increased traffic and bitumen car park.

-Couls almost 5 years ago
+Couls over 5 years ago

 I agree with and have expanded upon the suggested plan.
 Not to forget the cafe.
 Thankyou❤️😉